How to Create an Internship Program

-With spring just around the corner and summer not far behind, it’s a great time to start thinking about hiring an intern to help manage tasks that may otherwise fall through the cracks during a busy time of year.
+With spring just around the corner and summer close behind, now is a great time to start thinking about internships.
+Interns help manage tasks that may otherwise fall through the cracks during a busy time of year.
 Below, you will find five ways to create an effective internship program for both you and your interns:

 Hold a thorough interview process